Using the Query tool v9

 - The source of the query (indicated by icons corresponding to the toolbar).

-To erase the content of the Query History tab, select Clear history from the Clear drop-down menu.
+To erase the content of the Query History tab, select Clear > Clear history.

-Use the Connection status feature to view the current connection and transaction status by clicking on the status icon in query tool:
+Use Connection Status to view the current connection and transaction status by selecting the status in the Query tool.

 Query tool macros enable you to execute predefined SQL queries by pressing a single key.
 Predefined queries can contain the placeholder